MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 ### Exponents and PowerOf ###

-When we write
+When we write:

 <img src="{{ site.url }}/assets/images/Math_Exponent_Example.png">

-we say that a is the "base", b is the "exponent", and the whole thing is "a power of b".
+We say that a is the "base", b is the "exponent", and the whole thing is "a power of b".

 #### Inversing Exponents ####